Protecting the youth we serve

 - If you suspect child abuse or feel the child might be experiencing a medical emergency, call 911 immediately.
 Contact the Indiana Department of Child Protective Services at if you suspect abuse in the home or family.

-- Notify the council’s Director of Support Services at .
+- Notify the council at .

 Questions?
 Call the Scouts First Helpline at or our office at .